Karvalo: Plot

 The farmer wonders why Mandanna and Karvalo become close and what the scientist finds so special in the local cowboy.
 As the story progresses, the farmer understands that the scientist finds that Mandanna possesses special skills of a Naturalist, such as observational skills to identify creatures.
 Karvalo often goes into the deep Jungle with Mandanna and this gets the small town talking about their relationship.

 One day Karvalo reveals that the endangered flying Lizard Mandanna had seen, Draco dussumieri is an agamid "flying" lizard capable of gliding from tree to tree found in the Western Ghats and a relative of Draco blanfordii of China (SW Yunnan), E Thailand, W Malaysia, Myanmar, Vietnam, India and Bangladesh.
 Karvalo is interested in finding the lizard, previously thought to have been extinct.

-The journey of these characters, the protagonist, Manadanna, a camera man and cook along with Karvalo to find the elusive lizard is the story of this novel.
+The journey of these characters, the protagonist, Mandanna, a camera man and cook along with Karvalo to find the elusive lizard is the story of this novel.
 The series of discussions and revelations during the expedition gives a philosophical touch to the story, particularly the search for the truth of life.